 We all know the honeymoon phase well.
 You know you're in it when you've just started dating someone new, your stomach fills up with butterflies, and every single thing you do together feels exciting.
 If you find yourself smiling all the time for no reason, you're definitely in it — and that new relationship glow is quite the feeling.
 And you might find yourself wondering, "How long does the honeymoon phase last?"

 The answer is that it's different for everyone.
-Essentially, the honeymoon period is over when the infatuation takes a back seat to facing life's little realities together.
+Essentially, the honeymoon phase is over when the infatuation takes a back seat to facing life's little realities together.
 According to experts, the average time the honeymoon phase lasts is around three months, but it can absolutely be longer or shorter depending on the relationship.

 After 27 years, we still experience honeymoon phases from time to time.